TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

     and as a reference in relationships between records.

 :sql:`pid`
-    The `uid` property of the parent page.
+    The `uid` field of the parent page.
 The record is situated on this page.
     If this value is 0 if the record is not connected to any page.

 There is no separate TCA definition of these fields in the TCA configuration.
 It is